dkchcl/DevOps/Notes/Azure/AzureResourceGroup.md

 Click Review + Create and then Create to deploy the Resource Group.
 Verify the successful creation of the Resource Group by navigating back to the Resource Groups section.

-### Part 3: Create a Resource Group Using Azure CLI & Azure Powershell:
+### 2: Create a Resource Group Using Azure CLI, Azure Powershell & Azure RestApi:

 ### i.
 Azure CLI Module --
 Install Azure CLI and Create a Resource Group Using CLI